10 Mexican Garter Snake Species

 Source: iNaturalist user Eugenio Padilla – CC BY-SA 4.0

-This is one of the most recognisable garter snakes of the family.
-First is the signature gold head, which isn’t a gimmick it uses to impress its mates, but a feature it is born with, that accelerates into adulthood.
+The first ID sign of this species is the signature golden head, which isn’t a gimmick it uses to impress its mates, but a feature it is born with, which accelerates into adulthood.
 The second is that this is a rare garter snake to lack a bright vertebral stripe.
-Whether blotchy, plain or striped, garter snakes are consistent in having this spinal stripe, but Thamnophis chrysocephalus is a rare exception.
+Whether blotchy, plain or striped, garter snakes worldwide are consisting in having this spinal stripe, but Thamnophis chrysocephalus is a rare exception.

-Goldenhead garter snakes are exclusive to southern Mexico, particularly near the city of Oaxaca.
-They particularly love pine oak forests, where they take shelter under fallen tree limbs.
-It’s believed that the collection of large branches for firewood is putting them under pressure.
-Luckily, this is a multiskilled snake; they can swim, climb, and thread their way along narrow branches to equal effect.
-They’re less aquatic than some garter snakes, but normally found near a water body.
+Golden-headed garter snakes are multi-skilled, as they can swim, climb, and thread their way along narrow branches to equal effect.
+They’re less aquatic than some garter snakes, but are usually found near a water body.

-Goldenhead garter snakes average at 50-60cm.
-Its Latin name of Thamnophis chrysocephalus makes perfect sense.
-“Chrysos” means golden in Greek, while “kephale” means head.
+This species averages at 50-60cm, and their Latin name of Thamnophis chrysocephalus makes perfect sense.
+“Chrysos” translates to golden in Greek, while “kephale” means head.

 3 Longtail alpine garter snake

-Source: iNaturalist user Luis Correa – CC BY 4.0
+Source: iNaturalist user Wouter Beukema – CC BY 4.0

-The long-tailed garter snake resides in the volcanic belt of south central Mexico, from the Jalisco to Veracruz regions.
-It’s a species of high altitudes, ranging from 2103-4273 metres above sea level.
-This is a smallish garter snake at 50-60cm.
-They’re found in similar regions to blackbelly garter snakes, but rarely coexisting with them directly.
+The longtail alpine garter snake (Thamnophis scalaris) resides in the volcanic belt of south central Mexico, from the regions of Jalisco to Veracruz.
+This is a species of high altitudes, ranging from 2103-4273 metres above sea level, avoiding towns and cities lower down.
+They’re found in similar regions to blackbelly garter snakes, but rarely coexist with them directly.

-Long-tailed alpine garter snakes hibernate in tiny holes in the ground in the middle of grassy hillsides.
+Longtail alpine garter snakes hibernate in tiny holes in the ground, in the middle of grassy hillsides.
 Scientists found one with a miniscule entrance, just 1-1.4cm.
 Six Thamnophis scalaris fled into this hole, while another two fled for open grassland, but were later seen wriggling their way in.
-Scientists used a probe and found this tiny hole to be longer than the length of the probe, which was one metre.
+Scientists later used a probe, and found this tiny hole to be longer than the length of the probe, which was one metre.

 4 Mexican wandering garter snake